Nishantdubey7/Nishantdubey7/README.md

 ## ◈ About

 I am a **Full Stack Developer** and **AI/ML Engineer** based in Mumbai, with a strong focus on building production-grade software systems and intelligent applications.
-A **Bachelor of Engineering graduate in Computer Engineering** from Mumbai University (CGPA: 8.6), I work at the intersection of applied AI, privacy engineering, and scalable backend architecture.
+A **Bachelor of Engineering graduate in Computer Engineering** from Mumbai University, I work at the intersection of applied AI, privacy engineering, and scalable backend architecture.

 My engineering philosophy centers on **product thinking** — every system I build is designed with real-world constraints, user impact, and long-term maintainability in mind.
 I specialize in architecting multi-modal AI pipelines, designing RESTful and event-driven backends, and delivering full-stack applications with modern React frontends.